Making the Translated AnyScript Model Move#

 };

-And in the ‘FitnessMachine.any’ file we change the type of all kinematic constraints created from mates in the SOLIDWORKS model.
+And in the FitnessMachine.any file we change the constraint type to ‘Soft’ for all kinematic constraints created from mates in the SOLIDWORKS model.

 AnyFolder FitnessMachine =